passbase/nodejs-webhook-example/README.md

 This project shows you how you can catch a webhook in your Node.js Backend.
 It is built with [express](https://www.npmjs.com/package/express), [body-parser](https://www.npmjs.com/package/body-parser) and [cors](https://www.npmjs.com/package/cors).

+Furthermore, we also show you how you can decrypt a webhook in the `webhookController`.

 ## Installation

 Please run the following command inside this projects directory in terminal: